 6. LinkedIn Featured Section

 The Featured section was just added to LinkedIn in the beginning of 2020.
 This new section allows you to showcase your latest work.
-Use the Featured section to impress potential hiring managers.
+Thus, use the Featured section to impress potential hiring managers.
 Share recent posts or articles you’ve written.
 Include links to web content.
 Also, consider uploading media.
 Regularly update this section to keep it relevant to securing your next role.

 7. Work Samples/Media

 Demonstrate your expertise by including samples of your work.
 This is different than the Featured section.
-Share more and be more specific.
+Consequently, share more and be more specific.
 Add samples of your work pertaining to your education and each job you’ve held.
 Importantly, remove any client-identifying information.
 In some cases, candidates create sample deliverables or mock projects.
 This section is another chance to show the value you could bring to your next role.

 Friends and Co-Workers